Join the ACACA

 Manipulation of artist’s original photos (i.e. can be collages, abstracts, filters or other software tools applied to images); must provide acceptable proof of process (i.e. screen shots, statistics, video) with entry.

-- Any artist may be asked to move up a talent level prior to the four (4) year limit on Juror’s Recommendation at ACACA sanctioned event.
+- Any artist may be asked to move up a talent level on Juror’s Recommendation at ACACA sanctioned event.

 Annual Membership Fees